chradev/pi-h264-to-browser-streamer/README.md

 Streaming from a single camera is based on the original application and web interface with some extends like:
  * reading of customization parameters from the command line
- * adding of time stamp to the video using opencv2 and local preview
+ * adding of time stamp and two lines to the video using opencv2 and local preview
  * testing and adding of ```picam2.set_controls({"ScalerCrop": scalerCrop})``` for PTZ control
  * adding more camera parameters to index-ss.html at its templatization
  * building right WS url and adding of sliders for PTZ controls of the camera